 It’s helpful to think of jawline filler not as a one-time expense, but as an ongoing investment in your appearance and confidence.
 Results typically last around 12 months, though this can vary depending on the type of filler used and how quickly your own body metabolizes it.
 Because fillers are not a permanent fix, you’ll need maintenance treatments to keep your jawline looking sharp and defined.
 Planning for these follow-up appointments from the start ensures you can consistently enjoy your results without any surprises down the road.

-How Our Membership Makes It More Accessible
+How Our Membership Can Help

 Paying for treatments as you go can feel unpredictable, especially when you factor in the cost of maintenance.
 That’s where our approach is different.
 A Novuskin membership transforms how you plan for your aesthetic care.
 Instead of facing a large, one-time bill, you pay a predictable monthly fee.
 This gives you ongoing access to a wide range of services and exclusive pricing on treatments like jawline fillers.
 It makes maintaining your results simpler and more affordable, allowing you to integrate your self-care seamlessly into your lifestyle without financial stress.